2018 Czech presidential election debates: Seznam News Debate

 Candidates were asked why they want to be president.
-Hilšer stated he is part of generation that didn't live in totalitarian regime and wants to take responsibility.
-He also stated that he is an independent candidate who isn't allied with political subjects.
+Hilšer stated he is part of generation that did not live in totalitarian regime and wants to take responsibility.
+He also stated that he is an independent candidate who is not allied with political subjects.
 Horáček promised radical independence and stated he can recognize dirty players.
 Kullhánek stated he accomplished everything by himself and can offer his experience as he spent his life in a factory among regular people.
 Fischer talked about instability in world and believes that his experience as an ambassador and as an adviser of Václav Havel makes him a good candidate.
 Topolánek stated he is a democrat who knows where the Czech Republic belongs.
 He mentioned that he has a political past and everybody knows what to expect from him.
-Topolánek stated that he learns from mistakes and doesn't make the same mistake twice.
+Topolánek stated that he learns from mistakes and does not make the same mistake twice.
 Drahoš offered the experiences of a scientist and a manager.
 He stated he negotiated with politicians and saved the Czech Academy of Sciences.
-He mentioned he doesn't have a political past.
+He mentioned he does not have a political past.

 Candidates were asked how they would convince lower-class people to vote for them.
 Fischer stated that he would support justice for everybody.
 Drahoš stated that there are such people and he thinks that these people are under influence of some politicians.
 He would talk with them and tell them that laws apply to everybody.
 Hilšer mentioned that he comes from regions that are less developed and stated that some politicians created Mafia and created these problems.
 Topolánek mentioned problems that made them dissatisfied.
 He mentioned dissatisfaction with development after Velvet Revolution and with all political representations since the revolution.
 He mentioned fear of poverty and immigrants.
 He stated that it will be a difficult and a long job to convince these people to believe in politics again.
 Kulhánek stated that he would make them promises that he would help them and then keep them.
-Horáček stated that these people are angry at people who don't work and use social system as an opportunity.
+Horáček stated that these people are angry at people who do not work and use social system as an opportunity.